Talk to us, ask away! Here are small portraits of our team members, so you can get to know us a little.

 Nadja spent her year abroad in the USA in 2009/10 and has been a volunteer at AFS ever since.

 Julia (Thailand 1993/94) is a founding member of QueerExchange.
-She was guest sister nine times for AFSers from seven countries.
+She was a guest sister nine times for AFSers from seven countries.
 From her sending experience, she says:

-“In the beginning, future exchange students and their families had concerns about whether a 'non-traditional' queer host family might be the right choice.
-In the meantime, more and more Hopees are opening up to this diversity in their exchange year and perceive them as enrichment and normality.”
+“Initially, prospective exchange students and their families had concerns about whether a 'non-traditional' queer host family might be right for them.
+In the meantime, more and more Hopees are also opening up to this diversity during their exchange year and see it as an enrichment and normality.”